 Contact: Kaitlin Konecke, Marketing Coordinator

 Phone: 410-337-9585 x181

 New book from HPP provides the tools to create a person-centered orientation program in long-term care

 Baltimore, MD (October, 2015) — Health Professions Press has just published Enhancing Staff Retention in Person-Centered Care Environments for Older Adults: How to Create and Implement a Comprehensive Orientation Program, by Janine M. Lange, M.S.N., R.N.-B.C., a clinical nurse educator in long-term care.
-Now available in print format and available for pre-order as an e-book, this resource outlines how long-term care administrators can reverse the damaging pattern of high employee turnover by developing, implementing, and maintaining an effective orientation program for all levels of staff.
+Now available in print format and e-book format, this resource outlines how long-term care administrators can reverse the damaging pattern of high employee turnover by developing, implementing, and maintaining an effective orientation program for all levels of staff.

 High employee turnover is one of the greatest challenges facing long-term care communities today.
 Without consistent staffing, care communities and their residents suffer the serious consequences of inadequate care, unnecessary expenses, and inefficient operations.
 Author Janine Lange, a clinical nurse educator and former director of nursing, understands firsthand the critical consequences of allowing staff who are unprepared, insecure, and not properly trained to provide care to residents.
 With her experience and practical knowledge, she has standardized new employee orientation programs in many long-term care communities that address these issues head-on.

 Her book gathers these years of experience into a concise step-by-step guide, walking readers through defining the culture of a community, establishing an organization’s needs, skills testing and the evaluation process, and other essential elements needed for a successful training program.
 Also stressed is the value in creating a mentorship program between new and existing employees, providing insight into how to sustain such a program.